(coordination of educational and artistic projects)[email protected]

 He is jointly responsible for the operation of Radio Art

 He has participated in concerts with the Orchestra of Detmold Academy, with the State Orchestra of Thessaloniki as well as with orchestral ensembles and chamber ensembles of University of Macedonia.
+He has also participated in various ensembles at festivals in Europe (Festival Sud Arles, Festival Aix en Province) and Greece.

 Since 2012 he has been collaborating with the International Music Community called "Music Village".